Passive Market Impact: A Point Process Approach: Introduction

 \section{Introduction}

 In financial markets, traders generally place their orders using market orders, also referred to as liquidity-taking trades, and limit orders, also known as liquidity-providing trades.
-As explained in \cite{bouchaud2003fluctuations}, market orders are placed by liquidity takers who seek immediate execution, which comes at the expense of paying the bid-ask spread.
+As explained in Bouchaud et al. \cite{bouchaud2003fluctuations}, market orders are placed by liquidity takers who seek immediate execution, which comes at the expense of paying the bid-ask spread.
 These orders often exhibit long-range persistence due to strategies like order fragmentation, where a single large order, termed a metaorder, is broken into smaller, sequentially executed trades.
 Conversely, limit orders are used by liquidity providers, including market makers.
 Unlike market orders, limit orders do not guarantee immediate execution but instead rest in the order book until matched by a corresponding market order.
 This allows liquidity providers to avoid taking outright directional positions in the market.
 However, the traditional distinction between liquidity takers and liquidity providers is diminishing.
-Nowadays, market participants often engage in both roles, and algorithmic trading systems optimize in real time the choice between submitting limit orders and market orders.\\
+Nowadays, market participants often engage in both roles, and algorithmic trading systems optimize in real time the choice between submitting limit orders and market orders.

 Market impact refers to the fact that buy orders push on average the price up and sell orders push it down.
-Market impact stands out as a prominent transaction cost associated with the execution of metaorders \cite{almgren2005direct,freyre2004review,hey2023cost,robert2012measuring}.
-The measurement and understanding of market impact have thus emerged as a central theme in quantitative finance, see \cite{webster2023handbook} for a review.
+Market impact stands out as a prominent transaction cost associated with the execution of metaorders, see Freyre-Sanders et al. \cite{freyre2004review}, Almgren et al. \cite{almgren2005direct}, Engle et al. \cite{robert2012measuring}, and Hey et al. \cite{hey2023cost}.
+The measurement and understanding of market impact have thus emerged as a central theme in quantitative finance, see Webster \cite{webster2023handbook} for a review.
 Qualitatively, market impact can be understood as a way to pass on information to the price: investors decide their strategy using a long term return on their investment anticipation and decide to rebalance their position accordingly using metaorders.
-In \cite{gomes2015market}, it is shown that the permanent impact of cash flow trades (that is trades that do not originate a particular directional view of the trader on the market, but are rather done for mechanical reasons such as hedging, risk management...) is negligible while the impact of informed trades remains large.\\
+In Gomes and Waelbroeck \cite{gomes2015market}, it is shown that the permanent impact of cash flow trades (that is trades that do not originate a particular directional view of the trader on the market, but are rather done for mechanical reasons such as hedging, risk management...) is negligible while the impact of informed trades remains large.